Nick Mangold: Personal life and death

 Mangold was born to Vernon and Therese Mangold.
 He was the oldest of four children and had three sisters: Kelley, Holley (an Olympic weightlifter) and Maggey.

 He hailed from the same hometown as did fellow Ohio State alumni Mike Nugent and A. J. Hawk.
 Mangold and Nugent were later teammates with the New York Jets.

 Mangold married Jennifer Richmond, his high-school sweetheart, in April 2007, and the couple had four children.
 The family lived in Chatham, New Jersey, during his playing days and moved to Madison, New Jersey, after his retirement from the NFL, where he coached youth football.
 Mangold participated in various charitable events throughout his career.
 He appeared on the Wrap Up Show on Howard 100 after the broadcast of The Howard Stern Show on April 30, 2009.
 He campaigned with Republican presidential candidate Mitt Romney in 2012.
 He appeared virtually on the January 22, 2021 episode of the television game show Let's Make a Deal.

 On October 14, 2025, Mangold appealed publicly on social media for a kidney donation, revealing that he had been suffering from chronic kidney disease since 2006.
-However, Mangold died from kidney-disease complications on October 25 at the age of 41.
+However, he died from kidney-disease complications on October 25 at the age of 41.